 So do French women shave?

 Let me start off with a little anecdote from when I lived in New York City.
 I was at a popular midtown nail salon on afternoon getting a pedicure when a woman came in, sat down and started to roll her pants up for a pedicure next to me.
-What I saw made me do a double take although I seemed to be the only one who was kind of horrified at the sight of her hairy legs.
+What I saw made me do a double take although I seemed to be the only one who was kind of surprised at the sight of her hairy legs.
 This was not the type of leg hair that was awaiting a fresh wax, but long, unkempt, never tended to leg hair like a man’s.

 Where did this myth about French women not shaving come from?
 And do French women shave their legs?

-So back to France, YES French women shave.
+YES, French women shave.